Dublin Avenue Bridge Replacement and Regional Street Improvements

 Reconstruction is done when the pavement structure is in failed condition (not just the surface or pavement joints).
 It replaces the entire pavement structure and typically includes renewal of all sidewalks, private approaches and full boulevard restoration.
 This project includes road reconstruction on Dublin Avenue from St. James Street to Midland Street.

 Rehabilitation is done when pavement structure is in fair to poor condition, with restoration possible with pavement repairs (joints and select slabs) prior to resurfacing.
 It includes extensive concrete repairs and new asphalt surfacing.
 This project includes the preliminary design of road rehabilitation on St. James Street from Saskatchewan Avenue to Notre Dame Avenue.

 It's anticipated that most construction activity will be in 2020.
-However, construction of a new bridge on Dublin at Omand's Creek is planned for the winter of 2019-2020 pending council approval of the project and budget.
-Construction staging and relevant information on the temporary closure of Dublin Avenue and potential detours will be publicly available at the information session in early 2019.
+However, construction of a new bridge on Dublin at Omand’s Creek is planned for the winter of 2019-2020.
+Construction staging and relevant information on the temporary closure of Dublin Avenue are found with the project board materials under the Documents tab.